 The Mayor's Office of Media and Entertainment's mission is to support and strengthen New York City's creative economy and make it accessible to all.
 In 2019, the creative industries accounted for more than 500,000 local jobs and have an economic impact of $150 billion annually.
-MOME comprises five divisions:
+MOME comprises four divisions:

 Pat Swinney Kaufman has more than 20 years of experience working in film and television production, with deep expertise in growing jobs and bringing revenue to New York State.
 She served as Executive Director of the NYS Governor’s Office for Motion Picture and Television Development and the Deputy Commissioner of Empire State Development, and sat on the boards of the New York Production Alliance and Hamptons International Film Festival.
 Kaufman joined MOME in 2022 as First Deputy Commissioner of Creative Sector Programs, where she oversaw the agency’s work in developing strategies to support film, television, theatre, music, advertising, publishing, and digital media.

 Filming in New York wasn't always as easy as it is today!
 In the 1960's, producers often required upwards of 50 permits to shoot in the City, and gaining access to some of New York's hottest locations was tricky, at best.
 Producers were required to obtain a permit for every single day of production.

 Interested in becoming an intern at the Mayor's Office of Media and Entertainment?

 Get MOME updates and news by signing up for the Mayor's Office of Media and Entertainment official newsletters.

 The Mayor's Office of Media and Entertainment is located at 1 Centre Street, 26th Floor.
 Our office is open Monday through Friday from 9am to 5pm.
 You will need to bring picture ID to gain access to the building.

 Contact the Mayor's Office of Media and Entertainment